- Students will be able to write, recognize, and count numbers from 1 to 15.

 - Give each student a blank index card.

-- Call out a number, such as the number 13, and ask students to draw 13 leaves on the card, writing the number 13 next to the leaves.
+- Call out a number, such as the number three, and ask students to draw three leaves on the card, writing the number three next to the leaves.

 - Tell the students to turn the card over.

-- Call out another number, and have the students draw and label the leaves.
+- Call out another number, and have the students repeat the process.

 - Ask the students to raise their hands if they have a tree with greater than 10 leaves.

-- Invite students to share their trees and show how they counted.
+- Invite students to share their trees and show how they counted their leaves.

-- Next, ask the students to raise their hands if they have fewer than 10 leaves.
+- Ask the students to raise their hands if they have fewer than 10 leaves.

-- Again, invite students to share their trees with the rest of the group.
+- Invite students to share their trees with the rest of the group.